-asked the Secretary of State for Scotland what information he has of the recent take-up of improvement grants in Scotland.
+asked the Secretary of State for Scotland when he intends to make a statement on improvement grants for private housing in Scotland.

 A comprehensive review of private sector house improvement policy in Scotland is virtually complete, and I hope to publish proposals for consultation fairly soon.

 Is the Minister aware that there are 1,000 closes, that is 6,000 to 8,000 houses in Glasgow, which are subject to a section 24 order, which require immediate and urgent repairs to be carried out?
 Is he further aware that Glasgow district council will require £25 million extra on its budget to ensure that those improvements are carried out?
 Despite the fact that he is carrying out a review, will he ensure that Glasgow district council is given the money to provide more jobs in the building industry and to give people a decent home to live in?

 I have heard what the hon.
 Gentleman has to say, and I have heard those facts quoted before.
 I do not believe that that should have been the case, and I shall explain why.
 The capital allocation on the private sector non-HRA last year in Glasgow was £86·6 million, which was 50 per cent. of the Scottish total, or 11 per cent. of the Scottish total of private housing.
 Of those resources, £2 million was unspent, and the council chose to transfer that to its HRA block allocation rather than to augment this year's non-HRA allocation.
 This year the council has had about £8·5 million more than its forward commitment Indeed, the amount that has been made available to it is considerably more than its own estimate of expenditure on grants related to section 24 repairs and notices.

 How does the Scottish Office justify a lower rate of housing improvement grant in Scotland than in England and Wales when more houses require improvement in Scotland and when we have a higher rate of unemployment among construction workers?